 Funeral services will be held Saturday August 31st at 11am at the East Mill Creek 12th Ward, 3103 East Craig Drive, SLC, Utah.
 All are welcome to come celebrate Lila’s remarkable life at the church Friday August 30th 6-8pm and Saturday August 31st 9:30-10:30am prior to the service.
 The family appreciates the tender care provided to Lila in her final months.
 Thank you to Polu Tuakoi, Elina Matelau, and Bristol Hospice.

-To send flowers to Lila's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lila Lindsay Donaldson, please visit our floral store.